-The Monitoring and Compliance Unit monitors the all of the programs for Prince George's County.
+The Monitoring and Compliance Unit monitors all of the programs administered by DHCD for Prince George's County.
 The purpose of the onsite monitoring visit is to ensure program activities are carried out in compliance with applicable federal laws and DHCD program regulations.
-Areas reviewed include meeting national objectives, financial management systems, and general program administration.
-The monitoring unit also reviews compliance with Fair Housing and Equal Employment Opportunity, Section 504 of the Rehabilitation Act/ADA Labor standards, and Section 3 of the Housing and Urban Development Act of 1968, as amended.
+Areas reviewed include: meeting national objectives, financial management systems, and general program administration.
+The Monitoring Unit also reviews compliance with Fair Housing and Equal Employment Opportunity, Section 504 of the Rehabilitation Act/ADA Labor standards, and Section 3 of the Housing and Urban Development Act of 1968, as amended.